 Since we recommend a cross-country or a mountain electric bike, which implies a forward-leaning position, a novice cyclist may encounter tiredness and pain in wrists and palms.

 In this case, a good choice is to install ergonomic grips, which would allow your hands to rest.
-Here are several examples (link to purchase one, two, three).
+Here are several examples (see on Amazon).

 Fork selection for heavy riders

 Front fork on mid-budget e-bikes is often without suspension.
 Such forks tend to break down rather fast even under light riding conditions.
 Sooner or later you will have to think about replacing one.